Summussum/sums/README.md

       POSTGRES_PORT=<your postgres port> # set to '5432'
       SECRET_KEY=<your secret key> # django defaults to 50 random characters

+For your convenience, a sample environment file has been provided in the correct location.
+Please change the file name from "env.txt" to ".env" to use this file.
+Please change credentials as needed for better security.
 \
 \
 \